node-red/node-red.github.io/docs/getting-started/upgrading.md

     sudo npm update -g --unsafe-perm node-red

+### Upgrading node.js

+If you upgrade node.js, for example from v0.10.x to v0.12.x, it is better to re-install Node-RED as follows:

+    sudo npm cache clean
+    sudo npm install -g --unsafe-perm node-red

 ### Upgrading from before Node-RED 0.10.4

 In releases prior to 0.10.4, the default behaviour was to write user data into